xird/gd-heatmap/README.md

 gd-heatmap
 ==========

-A heatmap generation library using PHP and GD.
+GD-Heatmap is a heatmap generation library using PHP and GD.

+Take a look at the test.php script to get started.